PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Examples

-Various prediction estimates for any new observations can be generated by the function predict\_cumulative\_incident\_function().
-The required input is a pandas.DataFrame() containing for each observation the $p$ covariates' columns that were used in the fit() function (5 covariates in our example).
-Then, the following columns will be added: \begin{enumerate} \item The overall survival at each time point $t$. \item The hazard for each failure type $j$ at each time point $t$. \item The probability of event type $j$ at each time $t$. \item The CIF of event type $j$ at each time $t$. \end{enumerate} The following code provides the above predictions for the first three individuals in the data, \begin{CodeInput} pred_df = new_fitter.predict_cumulative_incident_function( patients_df.drop(['J', 'T', 'C', 'X'], axis=1).head(3)) \end{CodeInput}
+For generating the predictions of Section 2.7 for new observations an input data frame pandas.DataFrame() is required, containing for each observation a vector of baseline covariates in the same order used in fit().
+The following code provides predictions for the first three individuals in the dataset $patients\_df$ \begin{CodeInput} pred_df = new_fitter.predict_cumulative_incident_function( patients_df.drop(['J', 'T', 'C', 'X'], axis=1).head(3)) print(pred_df) \end{CodeInput} The results are given in a tabular form.
+The following output shows $\widehat{S}(t|Z)$ (overall survival), $\widehat{\lambda}_j(t|Z)$ (hazard functions), $\widehat{\Pr}(T=t,J=j|Z)$ (joint distribution of $T,J$) and $\widehat{F}_j(t|Z)$ (CIFs).
+Figure \ref{fig:pred_df} presents the entire curves of these three individuals.